 Jazz, Retro & EDM: The Best Places To Catch Live Music In Goa

 Located in an old Goan house with a lovely balcony skirting the upper floor and live music on most days, this place maybe away from the tourist hot spots but is still well loved.
 The name actually means to ‘to sing’ in Italian and they sure live up to it.
 A popular Jazz band plays on Mondays and Fridays and they have rock and retro music playing on Thursdays.
 Cantare is also open throughout the year and a great spot for those living around Porvorim or even Baga-Candolim-Calangute when looking for a quiet time with some of the best live music in Goa.

 Cohiba in Sinquerim

-Cohiba has some of Goa’s most popular live bands performing with live music every day of the week.
+Cohiba has had some of Goa’s most popular live bands perform live music every day of the week.
 These gigs also go on till late in to the night.
 With its open air location, lively crowds and variety of drinks, it is a great place to sit back and watch the crowds whilst listening to some great music or join in the crowded dance floor.
 Their ladies nights every Wednesday and Retro Saturdays are hugely popular.

 Ciaran's in Palolem